by Donna Pinto

 Even with a stage zero, pre-cancer diagnosis such as DCIS (Ductal Carcinoma in Situ), somehow the word CARCINOMA is all we hear and focus on.
 With that one word, we imagine the worst, the “what if…” This feeling is often reinforced by the (well-intentioned) people who work in the mainstream cancer industry (oncologists, radiologists, mammographers, surgeons, nurses, pathologists, etc.) Even loved ones unintentionally add fuel to what feels like a collective DNA of FEAR around the “C” word.

 I experienced this FEAR first-hand on January 19, 2010.
-I had a core needle biopsy a week earlier.
+I had a wide excision (surgical) biopsy a week earlier.
 “You have DCIS,” said Susan, the Breast Specialist RN.
 “And although it is considered pre-cancer, we treat it as if it is CANCER.”
 She quickly sketched out a picture and continued… “Here are your treatment options: Partial mastectomy and 7 weeks of daily radiation OR mastectomy.”

 Total shock is an understatement.
 I could not wrap my mind around the whole thing.
 Something didn’t feel right – but what choice did I have?
 That evening I decided to send an email to all my friends and family.
 Subject line: Good news/bad news.
 I explained that the bad news was I had been diagnosed with DCIS, but the good news was that it was “stage zero/pre-cancer” and treatable with very positive outcomes.
 I revealed what I was told were my options/next steps.